S. Connelly has been an online freelance writer for over four years. His articles often focus on DIY home projects.

-Buying an IKEA bed in the US might be something you are unfamiliar with.
-It will have a few parts and assembly will be necessary and I think a lot of people do not get all the parts on the first try.
-So this article offers a little guidance on all the parts and advice on choosing which parts to buy.
+Buying an IKEA bed in the U.S. might be something you are unfamiliar with.
+It will have a few parts, assembly will be necessary, and I think a lot of people do not get all the parts on the first try.
+So, this article offers a little guidance on all the parts necessary and some advice on choosing which parts to buy.

-Well, first of all, let me explain what a boxspring/foundation is.
-They are actually two different items, although they look the same from the side and serve the same purpose of raising your mattress.
-There is one major difference, however: The foundation has wood boards to hold up the mattress, while the boxspring, like its name suggests, has springs where it meets the mattress.
+Well, first of all, let me explain what a box spring/foundation is.
+Although they look the same from the side and serve the same purpose of raising your mattress, they are actually two different items.
+There is one major difference: The foundation has wood boards to hold up the mattress, while the box spring, like its name suggests, has springs where it meets the mattress.

 Slats: What Are They Good For?

 Slats are the wooden boards that the mattress, box spring, or foundation rests on.
 The advantage of an IKEA bed is that you can use slats and a mattress alone, eliminating the need for a box spring or foundation.
 This is very useful if you are trying to move a bed frame into a tight location, like up a narrow staircase or through a small doorway.

 What you should consider when buying a frame is if it has adjustable bedsides.
 It will say it on the tag and it means you can set your slats lower if you want to use a box spring or a foundation to make the bed higher.

 There are three types of basic slats to choose from:

 - Luroy (Luröy) slats are curved a little and made of birch wood.
 You would use these with a mattress alone, and they provide a softer feel.

 - Lonset (Lönset) slats feel the plushest, and you would also use these with the mattress alone.
 Note: These come with their own wood frame, are adjustable, and need to be assembled.
 They are a lot of work, but if you like the softer feel, they are worth it.